9401adarsh/ceph-redis-push-popper/README.md

 ### An attempt at distributed locks

 An attempt at distributed locks has been made by using the redlock-cpp library.
+[Repo Link] (https://github.com/jacket-code/redlock-cpp)

 The idea is that both consumers will accquire lock to the redis server in order for them to do the operations.